 Lake Land College Head Coach

-Completing his fourth year at Lake Land College, Coach Nelson’s team had another record-setting season, concluding with a third straight appearance at the NJCAA Division 1 National Championship.
-Since moving into the head coaching position at Lake Land College in 2009, Coach Nelson’s teams have won three Great Rivers Athletic Conference (GRAC) and three NJCAA D1 Region 24 Tournament championships.
-During that time, Nelson was three named the GRAC and the NJCAA Region 24 Coach of the Year.
-In his four years as the Head Softball Coach at Lake Land, his teams have a combined record of 190 wins and 37 losses.
+Completing his fifth year at Lake Land College, Coach Nelson’s team had another record-setting season, concluding with a forth straight appearance at the NJCAA Division 1 National Championship.
+Since moving into the head coaching position at Lake Land College in 2009, Coach Nelson’s teams have won three Great Rivers Athletic Conference (GRAC) and four NJCAA D1 Region 24 Tournament championships.
+During that time, Nelson was three named the GRAC and four times named the NJCAA Division One Region 24 Coach of the Year.
+In his five years as the Head Softball Coach at Lake Land, his teams have a combined record of 243 wins and 49 losses.

-He and his wife Kathy, a special education teacher, are the proud parents of three sons and one daughter, all of whom share their family passion for the diamond sports.
-Sons Nicolas, Chris and Spike all played college baseball, while daughter Megan finished her four-year career as shortstop for Eastern Illinois University in Charleston, Illinois.
-After watching their four children, Nic and Kathy are excited for their granddaughter, Manny and their new grandson, Jasiah to carry on the family tradition by playing softball and baseball.
+Nic Nelson and his wife, Kathy, a special education teacher, are the proud parents of three sons and one daughter, all of whom share a family passion for the diamond sports.
+Sons Nicolas, Chris and Spike all played college baseball.
+Their daughter, Megan, had a standout career as a shortstop at Eastern Illinois University in Charleston, Illinois.
+Megan, following her father’s example, has extended her love for the game by coaching high school softball in California.
+After watching their four children thrive on the competition and the life lessons gained on softball and baseball fields, Nic and Kathy are eager to see if their granddaughter, Manny, and their grandson, Jasiah, will take the family diamond tradition into the next generation.